JiteshSindhare/master_experiment_form/README.md

 </ol>

 ### Note:-
-For now experiment name should only contain alphabet and spaces (no special symbols).
+>For now experiment name should only contain alphabet and spaces (no special symbols).
 I reckon no validation while submitting forms yet.

+>CORS is configured to run only in localhost.

 ### Things implemented:-
 Route/page to create experiment.